#ai-training

 Why the most influential AI mind prefers a blank text file to proprietary black boxes.

-#1882: The $8B Human Cost of AI Data
+#1882: The Hidden Human Labor Behind AI

 AI isn't free—it costs billions for humans to label data.
 See why annotation is the real engine behind models like Gemini.